deton57/oke-labs/oke-rancher/wp.md

-## Part 3 - Installing Wordpress deployment on OKE using Rancher ##
+## Welcome to Part 3 - Installing Wordpress deployment on OKE using Rancher ##